NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             the lustre file system [LFS].
 This setting lets you create a cluster without a lustre file system.

-            .. rubric:: How do I activate conda at cluster login?[\ `edit </index.php?title=FAQ&action=edit&section=31>`__\ ]
+- How do I activate conda at cluster login?[\ `edit </index.php?title=FAQ&action=edit&section=31>`__\ ]
                :name: how-do-i-activate-conda-at-cluster-loginedit